JaneliaSciComp/neuronbridge-precompute-scripts/README.md

     + CDS_JAR_VERSION
 - edit global parameters file, optional/as needed:
     + JAVA runtime variables and options
+    + (?) input file names ([EM|SG4|MCFO]_INPUT)

 General notes:
 - adjust Java paths and parameters in the global parameters file
     + note you can enable/disable debugging here, for example
 - the datasets vary quite a bit in size; when you run the same command over the EM or any of the LM datasets, the running time and disk space of the output may vary by an order of magnitude
     + generally Split Gal4 is by far the smallest, with EM much larger, and MCFO the largest

+git for recording history:

+The intention is that the user will edit various cdparams files as the workflow is run, but that _no value will be edited after it is used._ If so, it needs to be split into a new cdparams files (like the others)!
+Likewise, if any auxiliary scripts need to be run in order to fix or adjust things, they should appear as run somewhere in the directory structure (with notes, please).
+Then, once the workflow is done, the whole repo will contain the history of how it was run.
+To that end:

+- at the outset, after cloning, create and checkout a branch of colormipsearch-scripts with a good descriptive name for this iteration
+- do not edit anything (scripts or parameters) after it's been used
+- commit all changes and all extra scripts etc. that were needed
+- when done, commit and push the branch
+- switch back to main
+- as needed, merge improvements back to main from the branch

 # Running the workflow